 - A synthetic stool substitute has been formulated from growing and purifying intestinal bacteria in a laboratory from a single donor.
 This method helps eliminate concerns about pathogen or disease transmission from the donor 9

-Natural antibiotics have been used for centuries to treat illnesses, and they range from antibacterial essential oils, botanicals blends and extracts.
+Natural antibiotics have been used for centuries to treat illnesses, and they range from antibacterial essential oils to herbal extracts.
 Natural approaches also include fermented foods and probiotics to replenish the GI system and crowd out C. difficile bacteria.
 However, most supplements and probiotics available in stores are not of sufficient potency to deliver a punch against these tough bacteria.

 Also important are the foods you are eating to support your healthy bacteria.
 Equally important are foods you shouldn’t eat that are hidden sources of antibiotics that will suppress your good gut bacteria which can prolong your infection.

-Addressing C. diff. is more than just a treatment against bacteria.
-It’s about addressing and correcting the underlying conditions making C. diff prosper in your GI system.
-For complete details on my full program for addressing c. difficile, be sure to get a copy of my latest book here.
+Addressing C. diff. is more than just a pill or treatment against bacteria.
+It’s about addressing and correcting the underlying conditions that make C. diff prosper in your GI system.
+For complete details on my full program for addressing C. difficile, be sure to get a copy of my latest book here.

 - Duodenal Infusion of Donor Feces for Recurrent Clostridium difficile.
 N Engl J Med 2013; 368:407-415

 - Effectiveness of fecal-derived microbiota transfer using orally administered capsules for recurrent Clostridium difficile infection.
 BMC Infect Dis.
 2015; 15: 191. https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4506624/